bbelderbos/bluesky-backup/README.md

-# README: Bluesky Backup Script
+# Bluesky Backup Script

 ## Overview

-This script fetches posts from a Bluesky account using the Bluesky API and backs them up into a SQLite database.
+The `backup_posts.py` script fetches posts from a Bluesky account using the Bluesky API and backs them up into a SQLite database.

 It avoids duplicates and fetches all posts on the first run, then retrieves only new posts on subsequent runs.

+There is also a `trends.py` script to show some basic stats about daily usage and tags.

 ---

 ## Setup

-1. **Set Up the Virtual Environment**:
+1. **Run the project with uv**:
    - Run the following command to create a virtual environment and install dependencies:
      ```bash
      uv sync
      ```

-2. **Environment Variables**:
+2. **Set environment variables**:
    - Copy `.env-template` to `.env`:
      ```bash
      cp .env-template .env